-In a microwave oven, fish can be In a microwave oven, tish can be prepared very quickly and with excellent results.
-You can season it with a little oil or butter (or not season it at all; if you so prefer).
+In a microwave oven, fish can be prepared very quickly and with excellent results.
+You can season it with a little oil or butter (or not season it at all, if you so prefer).
 Cover the fish with clear-sheet.
 The skin is to be slit, of course, and filleted fish must be placed in a uniform fashion.
-We recommend that you not use this oven to cook fish which has been dipped in eqa fish which has been dipped in egg batter.
+We recommend that you not use this oven to cook fish which has been dipped in egg batter.